-The Council undertook £17,531k of long term borrowing from the Public Works Loan Board (PWLB) during 2018/19 to fund capital expenditure schemes including building new homes through the SHARP and the 21st Century Schools building programme.
-A further £10,000k of long term borrowing was arranged at the end of the financial year which will be paid in 2019/20.
-The balance sheet (long term) borrowing total of £272,383k includes, the sum of £4,313k relating to interest free loans from Salix Finance Ltd, an independent company funded by the Carbon Trust to help improve energy efficiency in the public sector buildings, with new loans taken out during the year for a variety of energy efficiency projects including street lighting, and loans totaling £860k from Welsh Government for regeneration initiatives in Deeside under the Vibrant and Viable Places Scheme within the Capital Programme.
+The Council undertook £17,500k of long term borrowing from the Public Works Loan Board (PWLB) during 2019/20 to fund capital expenditure schemes including building new homes through the SHARP and the 21st Century Schools building programme.
+The balance sheet (long term) borrowing total of £279,597k includes, the sum of £3,822k relating to interest free loans from Salix Finance Ltd, an independent company funded by the Carbon Trust to help improve energy efficiency in the public sector buildings, and loans totaling £860k from Welsh Government for regeneration initiatives in Deeside under the Vibrant and Viable Places Scheme within the Capital Programme.